S. Cenk Sahinalp, Ph.D.

 - Nature Methods.
 13(12): 1005-8, 2016. [ Journal Article ]

 S. Cenk Sahinalp received his B.Sc. in Electrical Engineering at Bilkent University, Ankara, Turkey and his Ph.D. in Computer Science from the University of Maryland, College Park.
-His Ph.D. thesis was on parallel and serial algorithms for string/sequence processing.
-After a brief postdoctoral fellowship at Bell Labs, Murray Hill he has been a faculty member at the University of Warwick UK, Case Western Reserve University, Simon Fraser University (where he was a Canada Research Chair in Computational Genomics while being affiliated with the Vancouver Prostate Centre) and most recently at Indiana University, Bloomington, all in Computer Science.
-During his research career, his research attention shifted from combinatorial pattern matching algorithms and data structures to their applications in genome sequence analysis, especially in the context of cancer.
-Nevertheless much of his recent work in computational genomics uses combinatorial optimization techniques.
+His Ph.D. research was on parallel and serial algorithms for string/sequence processing.
+After a brief postdoctoral fellowship at Bell Labs, Murray Hill, he worked as a Computer Science professor at the University of Warwick UK, Case Western Reserve University, Simon Fraser University (where he was a Canada Research Chair in Computational Genomics and a Senior Scientist the Vancouver Prostate Centre) and most recently at Indiana University, Bloomington.

 |Can Kockan||Predoctoral Visiting Fellow (Graduate Student)|

 |Yuelin Liu||Predoctoral Visiting Fellow (Graduate Student)|